EvdVossen/CGDA/README.md

 # CGDA
-CGDA package to process Continuous Glucose Measurements data
+CGDA package to process Continuous Glucose Measurements data.
+This package is forked from the open-source package cgmanalysis available at <https://github.com/childhealthbiostatscore/R-Packages/>.

 This repository contains several maps and files:
 - CGDA -> The Continuous Glucose Data Analysis package